jchenj/jchenj.github.io/_posts/2020-01-14-bash-guide.md

 * `fi` - closes an if statement and starts the command
 * `grep` - checks input for patterns
 * `rev` - reverses a string/line
+*  `select` - offers the user a choice of several options & executes a code block with the user's choice as the parameter.
+Menu repeats until `break` command is executed.
 * `test` (`[ ]`) - tests things & returns an exit status based on results.
 * `type \[name]` - returns the location of the specified program \[name]